UKCloud/documentation/articles/vmware/vmw-sco-journaling-protection.md

 Journaling Protection only works for VM's currently on the platform -- it will only capture data whilst a VM is turned on.
 If a VM is deleted in vCloud Director -- Journaling Protection will IMMEDIATELY delete the associated journal.

-### What SLA do you offer on Journaling Protection Service?
+### What SLA do you offer on Journaling Protection?

 UKCloud do not offer an SLA around the VMs protected by UKCloud's Journaling Protection solution.
-However, the status of journaled VM's is monitored continuously, and the UKCloud support team investigates all failures or service degradation.
+However, the status of journaled VMs is monitored continuously, and the UKCloud support team investigates all failures or service degradation.

 ### Other